 2. Prepare your home.
 It’s the MOST important open house you’ll host.
 Clean.
 Make the rooms look bigger by removing clutter like excess furniture, stacks of magazines, and piles of clothes.
 Get rid of any old TVs – they make a house look dated.
 Make sure your home smells pleasant.
 Take out the litter box.
 Remove area rugs on top of carpet – it may look like your hiding stains.
 Make some minor cosmetic improvements like replacing the kitchen faucet and hardware, replace outdated vanity lights, and have the carpets cleaned.

 3. Fix it, repair it, or remove it.
 You want everything in your home to work.
-If it’s not, you need to fix it, replace it, or remove it.
+If it’s not working, you need to fix it, replace it, or remove it.

 5. Provide a list of home improvements.
 Don’t assume the appraiser knows everything about your home.
 Make a list of improvements – big and small – that you’ve made and give it to the appraiser.
-Be sure to include the dates and prices.
+Be sure to include the dates and cost of each improvement.
 Remember to include any structural improvements that are hard to see like electrical, plumbing, roofing, and heating/cooling systems.